wawr2k/macrorec/README.md

 4. Save the file and restart ok-dna
 5. `SkillSpeedTask` will now appear in both the "Triggers" tab and the "Chaoga's mod" tab

+**Important Notes**:
+- The installation script automatically applies this modification
+- If you have multiple tasks with "Chaoga's mod" group_name (like AutoFishChainTask, SecretLetterTask), ok-dna creates a separate "Chaoga's mod" tab automatically
+- If you only have `AutoFishMultiSpotTask` with "Chaoga's mod", it may appear in a mixed tab, but `SkillSpeedTask` should still appear alongside it if the modification is applied correctly
-**Note**: This modification is optional.
-The task works perfectly fine in the Triggers tab only.
+- This modification is optional - the task works perfectly fine in the Triggers tab only

 ### Manual Config Editing